 Most accidents in Georgia are handled by insurance and there is no reason to sue (but there are exceptions, which we’ll cover below).

 If you get into a car accident, for example, caused by another driver, their auto insurance is responsible for your damages, not the driver him or herself.
 You would then make an insurance claim against the driver’s insurance company.
 If all works out, the insurer will pay out the damages you’re entitled to.
 (And even if they try to lowball you upfront, a car accident lawyer can help you negotiate a fair settlement.)
-In other types of personal injury cases like motorcycle accidents, pedestrian accidents, or slip and fall accidents, the at-fault party is usually covered by an insurance policy that has a duty to pay for the victim’s damages.
+In other types of personal injury cases, the at-fault party is usually covered by an insurance policy that has a duty to pay for the victim’s damages.